AliSoftware/alisoftware.github.io/_posts/2015-12-05-the-opensource-experience.md

 Those first contributions were very welcomed by the team. **Seriously.
 The CocoaPods Team is really awesome** and made me feel welcome even if I wasn't totally confident at first about the modifications I did in their code.

 But instead of telling me my code was not good, **they told me how to improve my Ruby skills and how I could improve my code in better ways**.
-They even helped my setting up my Ruby environment (as I had problems running the Unit Tests and understanding how this was organized at first)!
+They even helped me setting up my Ruby environment (as I had problems running the Unit Tests and understanding how this was organized at first)!
 It was very heartening and encouraging and made me want to do more.

 > When working on an OpenSource project, the community is very important.
-A welcoming community that follows a nice code of conduct and helps newcomers changes everything.
-Understanding that not everybody has the same skills has you but wants to improve is way better.
+A welcoming community — that follows a nice code of conduct and helps newcomers — changes everything.
+Understanding that not everybody has the same skills as you but wants to improve is way better.

 As a matter of fact, I literally learned to do Ruby by contributing to CocoaPods, learning along by doing Pull Requests.